Inception (noun) an event that is a beginning; a first part or stage of subsequent events

 Shared features of Kryptera

-Files and directory chains transferred into an input queue are fully written before they are moved to thread processing space.
+Files and directory chains transferred into an input queue must be fully written before use.

-Without validation, file and directories could be moved while still being written.
+Without validation, file and directories could be moved or loaded into memory while still being written.

 This problem was discovered while developing the Kryptera HSM.

-Tracing down a solution required R&D that was specific to Linux.
+Tracing down a solution required low-level R&D that was specific to Linux.

 A variable delay is placed after a file or directory chain is completely written.